Skip to Main Content

 A proposed price is fair and reasonable if a prudent buyer would be willing to pay a prudent seller that price based on the current market.**

-WHAT TO INCLUDE IN THE ACTION AGENDA ITEM OR BACKUP MATERIALS:
+WHAT TO INCLUDE IN THE ACTION AGENDA ITEM:

 For sole source contracts or procurement awards when a single response has been received: